crs4/hl7apy/docs/tutorial/index.rst

   s = Segment('ZBE') # This is allowed
   s = Segment('ZCEV') # This is not allowed

-As other segments, you can add fields with the positional name or unknown fields, (the latter in ``QUIET`` only)
+As other segments, you can add fields with the positional name or unknown fields, (the latter in ``TOLERANT`` only)

 .. code-block:: python